More About Us...

 - You change your mind - deposit is refunded after the puppy is placed in another home if

-reservations are canceled after puppies are born.
+reservations are canceled after puppies are born, up to 5 weeks of age (see "Exceptions").

 * I realize that situations can change unexpectedly, however, this special time of preparation and watching the